TaoTao9/EasyNet/README.md

 ## Evaluating

-If you use the weights provided by us, please use Fusion1 mode for "--mode_type", and check the path where the "checkpoint.yaml" weights are configured
+If you use the weights provided by us, please use Fusion1 mode for "--mode_type", and check the path where the "checkpoint.yaml" weights are configured.

+During the test, please test according to the corresponding training mode, that is, "--mode_type" must be the same as during the training.

 ```shell
 python test.py --gpu_id 0 --obj_id -1 --layer_size 2layer --mode_type Fusion1